cerner/terra-ui/src/terra-dev-site/contributing/Conventions.d.contributing.md

 We use [Webdriver.io](http://webdriver.io/) for browser testing functionality, visual regression testing, and accessibility testing.

-At minimum, components should include accessibility and visual regression tests using the Terra helpers, `.should.beAccessible()` and `.should.matchScreenshot()`;
+At minimum, components should include accessibility and visual regression tests using the Terra helpers, `Terra.should.beAccessible()` and `Terra.should.matchScreenshot()`;

 ```js
 describe('Compact Button', () => {